 If you know college students who had qualifications lower than yours, you can research the colleges they’re attending and see if you can use any of those schools as your safety schools as well.

 Keep in mind that your GPA and SAT scores are only two components that determine whether you’re accepted to a school.
 Your extracurricular activities, recommendations, essays, and background also play a role when your application is evaluated.
 However, GPA and SAT/ACT scores are the most important factors and they’re the most objective available statistics.
-If your GPA and standardized test scores are much higher than those of the typical applicant, then other components of your application can be weaker and you're still likely to gain admission.
+If your GPA and standardized test scores are much higher than those of the typical applicant, then other components of your application can be weaker and you'll still likely gain admission.

 How Many Safety Schools Should You Apply to?